Francisco A. Lorenzo – Short Biography

 He ensured Texas Air’s steady growth by taking over Continental Airlines, buying it when it was heavily in debt and its labor deals almost expired.
 Continental workers went on strike, the airline filed for bankruptcy, and Lorenzo resumed operations during the strike.
 This forced its striking labor force back to work, defeating the unions.

-As CEO, he pioneered marketing tactics such as big fare discounts and his was the first airline to ban smoking cigars and pipes on aircrafts.
+As CEO, he pioneered marketing tactics such as big fare discounts and he was the first airline to ban smoking cigars and pipes on aircraft.
 Lorenzo’s strategies returned the airlines he purchased to profitability.

 By 1987, the once-floundering Continental absorbed its competitors, People Express and New York Air.
 This gave Texas Air 20% control over the domestic market.
 Continental became the third biggest carrier in the US.
-Lorenzo became the first airline boss to meet expensive legacy labor costs head on post-deregulation.
+Lorenzo became the first airline executive to meet expensive legacy labor costs head-on post-deregulation.
 Continental had 24,000 employees, while its holding company, Texas Air had only 20 employees officially on record, effectively protecting it from the unions.